 Return path, are conduction elements in a magnetic circuit, which provide a low reluctance path for the magnetic flux.
 Saturation, A condition where the increase in applied external field yields no increase in induction.
 When this condition is met, all of the elementary magnetic moments have the same alignment.
 This condition is important in permanent magnet alloys and in Ferromagnetic alloys.
-Magnet alloys must always be magnetized to saturation.
-The magnet may not be used at this level, but before conditioning and stabilization the magnet must always first be magnetized to saturation.
+Magnet alloys must always be magnetised to saturation.
+The magnet may not be used at this level, but before conditioning and stabilisation the magnet must always first be magnetised to saturation.
 Usually saturation should not be exceeded in Ferromagnetic alloys which comprise the yoke or return path elements of a magnetic circuit.
 If ferromagnetic elements are saturat ed there will be flux leakage in the system and a redesign should be considered.

 A search coil is a coiled conductor, usually of known area and number of turns, that is used with a flux meter to measure the change of flux linkage with the coil.